yt-li/yt-li.github.io/biography.md

 ### Research

-Yitong's current research includes modeling, control, and analysis of more-electronic power systems consisting of both power electronic converters and synchronous generators.
-He is the leading developer and organizer of an open-source tool ([SimplexPowerSystem](https://github.com/Future-Power-Networks/Power-System-Analysis-Toolbox)) for power system analysis.
+Yitong's research focuses on dynamic analysis and stability of more-electronic power systems with high penetration level of power electronic converters.
+He is the organizer, architect, and the leading developer of an open-source tool ([SimplexPowerSystem](https://github.com/Future-Power-Networks/Power-System-Analysis-Toolbox)) for power system analysis.

 ### Honors and Awards